vneiger/pml/README.md

 license.

 PML v0.3 is heavily based on [NTL](https://libntl.org/) and [FLINT](https://flintlib.org/).
-See the file `ntl-extras/COPYING_NTL` for NTL's copyright notice.
-FLINT is distributed under LGPL 2.1 (GNU Lesser General Public License), see `flint-extras/COPYING_FLINT` for the license.
+See the file ``ntl-extras/COPYING_NTL`` for NTL's copyright notice.
+FLINT is distributed under LGPL 2.1 (GNU Lesser General Public License), see ``flint-extras/COPYING_FLINT`` for the license.

 ## Installation

-If compiling the NTL version, NTL should be installed, version >=11.3.1 required.
+If compiling the NTL version, NTL should be installed, version at least 11.3.1 required.

 The FLINT version is work in progress, and currently compiles with the latest